Einstein’s 5th Dimension and the Beyond

 You may start with “The 2nd and 3rd Dimension“.

 Answers that are based on a single traditional book, or that are in conflict with the visible world, or that exclude a large part of mankind (the sole-salvation claim of some religions) are unsatisfactory.
 A good answer should be able to explain everything, the contradictions between science and religion and the contradictions between different religions.
-It is important that the mind remains open: open to logical thinking, open to new possibilities, without demonizing certain sources and without demonizing other-believers.
-And on the other hand, some skepticism, i. a logical questioning, is important.
-A dogma that you absolutely have to believe narrows the mind and leads no further.
+It is important that the mind remains open: open to logical thinking, open to new possibilities, without demonizing certain sources and without demonizing of followers of a different faith.
+And on the other hand, some skepticism, this means logical questioning, is important.
+A dogma that you have to believe absolutely constricts the mind and leads no further.

 The motives to deal with this topic are mostly personal.
 For me it is on the one hand the near-death-experience of my father, that he told me very impressively.
 It was a bit hazy, with no details, just a report about the light, timelessness, and the desire not to return to earth.
 But from the sound of my father’s voice, I could feel how much this experience has impressed him.
 On the other hand, I have a vague recollection of my incarnation process: I slid down a tunnel at high speed and knew that I had done this many times before.